mitoed/Startup/notes.md

 | title     | Title of the page                                |
 | meta      | Metadata for the page such as character set or viewport settings |
 | script    | JavaScript reference.
 Either an external reference, or inline |
+| link      | Connect file to external resources such as CSS files
 | include   | External content reference                       |
 | body      | The entire content body of the page              |
 | header    | Header of the main content                       |